derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-09/09/2023 16:13:30 : 3 Database Admins walked into a NoSQL bar.
+10/09/2023 16:14:14 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How come there is no obfuscated Perl contest?
-Because everyone would win.
+There are 10 types of people: those who understand hexadecimal and 15 others.
 <!-- replace-with-joke ends -->